jarasek/jMyTemp/README.md

 author:y
 author:z
 ```
 This command loops by array variables.
 It is possible to use only simple arrays (not associative).
 If array is empty, content of tag is not rendered.
-Second parameter of command is name of temporary variable used in loop.
-Name of this variable can be used inside the loop, but must be preceded by dot.
-After rendering tag with loop command, content of this tag is moved inside created special DIV tag with style="display: none;" and  class="loop-cache".
-Next rendering process remove previously rendered content and regenerate it from this DIV.
-Cache DIV is created only for main loop.
+Second parameter of command "item_name" is name of temporary variable used inside the loop.
+Name of this variable preceded by dot, for example: ".i" returns value of element from iterated array.
+Name of this variable preceded by "#", for example: "#i" returns number of element inside the array (iteration starts from 0).

+After rendering tag with loop command, content of this tag is moved inside created comment.
+Next rendering process remove previously rendered content and regenerate it from this comment.
+Caching comment is created only for main loop.

 ###1.6 Data manipulation